Family Educational Rights and Privacy Act (FERPA)

 - Click the Personal Information banner, then click User Preferences

-Note that restricting your directory information does not make you anonymous in courses.
+Note that restricting your directory information does not make you anonymous in courses that you enrolled.

 All colleges and universities are required to release information to military recruiters.
 The only way to prevent release is to restrict directory information from being released.
 Failure to comply with this amendment may result in the loss of federal funding, including various forms of federal student aid.